cerner/fhir.cerner.com/content/millennium/dstu2/scheduling/slot.md

 ## Overview

-The Slot resource provides time slots on a schedule used for booking an appointment.
-Currently, only free slots are supported.
-This resource is used to obtain the schedule ids in order to query for the schedules.
+The Slot resource returns time slots from a schedule which are available for booking an appointment.
 Slots contain no information about actual appointments; only availability and type.

 The following fields are returned if valued: